johnhenry/johnhenry.github.iold/src/pages/blog/posts/manage-websites-like-docker.md

 1. Entire websites can be easily snapped-shotted and archived into a single file.

-2. Creating a test deployment for a site used to require spinning up a new server.
+2. In the past, creating a test deployment for a site used to require spinning up a new server.
-   Now you can do it by pushing a single file to an existing server.
+   Now you can do it by sharing a single file.

 ### Registry

 In place of a registry,
-how do we manage our web bundles?
+how do we manage our bundles?
 The beautiful thing is that
 we can actually use an OCI registry!